 Members are invited to join the list firstname.lastname@example.org.

 Mega Society History

 The Society was founded in 1982 by Dr. Ronald K. Hoeflin to facilitate psychometric research.
-The 606 Society (6 in 106), founded by Christopher Harding, was incorporated into the new society and those with IQ scores on Kevin Langdon’s Adult Intelligence Test (LAIT) of 173 or more were also invited to join.
+The 606 Society (6 in 106), founded by Christopher Harding, was incorporated into the new society and those with IQ scores on Kevin Langdon's Adult Intelligence Test (LAIT) of 173 or more were also invited to join.
 The LAIT qualifying score was subsequently raised to 175; official scoring of the LAIT terminated at the end of 1993, after the test was compromised.
 A number of different tests were accepted by 606 and during the first few years of Mega’s existence.
 Later, the LAIT and Dr. Hoeflin’s Mega Test became the sole official entrance tests, by vote of the membership.
 The Mega was also compromised, so scores after 1994 are currently not accepted.
-More recently, Dr. Hoeflin’s Titan Test was added by vote of the membership to the list of acceptable tests with a required score of 43.
+Following the retirement of the Mega Test, Dr. Hoeflin's Titan Test was added by vote of the membership, but was retired in 2020 due to also having been compromised.
+More recently, Dr. Hoeflin's Ultra Test and Power Test were added to the list of acceptable tests with a required score of 70 and 34, respectively.